 - Total serum testosterone is not the only determinant of stretched penile length of term male neonates;

 - The total serum testosterone and birth length are positive determinants of the stretched penile length of term male neonate.
 The total serum testosterone (ß = 0.271, P = 0.002, 95% Confidence Interval [CI], 0.000 to 0.001) and birth length (ß = 0.227, P = 0.009, 95% CI, 0.01 to 0.07) were significant predictors of the SPL.

 The authors declare no competing interests.

-Abiodun John Kareem: conception and design of the title, literature search, analysis and interpretation of the data, drafting of the article, revising the article critically and corresponding author.
-Approval of the version to be published.
-Jerome Boluwaji Elutayo Elusiyan: conception and design of the title, literature search, interpretation of the data, drafting of the article and revising the article critically.
-Approval of the version to be published.
+Abiodun John Kareem: conception and design of the title, literature search, analysis and interpretation of the data, drafting of the article, revising the article critically and corresponding author, approval of the version to be published.
+Jerome Boluwaji Elutayo Elusiyan: conception and design of the title, literature search, interpretation of the data, drafting of the article and revising the article critically, approval of the version to be published.
 Adesola Olawumi Kareem: literature search, analysis and interpretation of the data, drafting of the article and revising the article critically.
-All authors read and approved the final of this manuscript.
+All authors read and approved the final version of the manuscript.

 Table 1: descriptive statistics of the study group

-Table 3: the relationship between stretched penile length and birth weight group of the neonates
+Table 3: relationship between stretched penile length and birth weight of the neonates

 Table 4: multiple linear regression analysis of stretched penile length, birth length and total serum testosterone of the neonates